 - Must not owe a repayment or be in default under any state or federal grant or loan program.

 - Maintain Satisfactory Academic Progress.

 - Pass HCC background check.

 Filling out the Free Application for Federal Student Aid (FAFSA) is the first step if you want to apply for work-study.
 If you’re interested in the FWS program, be sure to answer “yes” to Question 31 on the FAFSA.
 Once you’re offered work-study funding and you accept it, you will receive the link to visit HR job search board.
-Applying for positions is in no way a guarantee of a position.
+Please note that applying for positions does not guarantee a position.